Alexandra Chalupa: FEC complaints

 The conservative watchdog group Foundation for Accountability and Civic Trust filed a complaint against Chalupa and the DNC with the Federal Election Commission (FEC) in August 2017.
 The complaint alleges that the research assistance the Ukrainian embassy provided to her during the 2016 election campaign was an illegal campaign contribution to the DNC because of her work for them at the time.
 The pro-Trump super PAC Committee to Defend the President filed a similar FEC complaint against the DNC in September 2019, alleging that the DNC ordered Chalupa to investigate Manafort and Trump.

-Like the 2017 complaint, it is largely a mischaracterization of the 2017 Politico article detailing her research efforts.
+In 2019, the FEC sent a letter to Chalupa stating that its attorneys "found reason to believe that you violated [the Federal Election Campaign Act] by soliciting, accepting or receiving contributions from foreign nationals" and that "the Ukrainian Embassy made in-kind contributions to the DNC by performing opposition research on the Trump campaign at no charge to the DNC."
+In a separate letter sent to the DNC, the FEC said that the DNC "does not directly deny that Chalupa obtained assistance from the Ukrainians nor that she passed on the Ukrainian Embassy's research to DNC officials."
+And that DNC officials "may have authorized Chalupa to act as an intermediary [with the Embassy] to solicit and receive negative information about the Trump campaign."

+In 2021, the FEC voted 4-2 to dismiss the allegations that Chalupa or the DNC had violated any federal campaign laws.
+The FEC general counsel's office concluded that Chalupas actions amounted to soliciting an illegal foreign contribution to aid the Clinton campaign, but Democratic Commissioner Ellen Weintraub said the investigation into the matter relied on tainted testimony from Andrii Telizhenko, who Weintraub claimed was a Russian agent.

 Calls for DOJ investigation

 U.S. Senator Chuck Grassley urged the Department of Justice (DOJ) on two occasions to investigate alleged coordination between Chalupa and the Ukrainian government to interfere in the 2016 election.
 In July 2017, he sent a letter in his capacity as chairman of the Senate Judiciary Committee.
-Chalupa denied the claims, saying that she acted as a part time consultant in 2016, and that she was never asked by DNC officials to “go to the Ukrainian Embassy to collect information.”
-She did admit to meeting with representatives of the Ukrainian Embassy, but claimed that these meetings had to do with “Immigrant Heritage Month women’s networking event."
+Chalupa denied the claims, saying that she acted as a part time consultant in 2016, and that she was never asked by DNC officials to "go to the Ukrainian Embassy to collect information."
+She did admit to meeting with representatives of the Ukrainian Embassy, but claimed that these meetings had to do with "Immigrant Heritage Month women's networking event."
 Grassley and Senator Ron Johnson sent a second letter in September 2019 in their capacities as the chairs of the Senate Finance and Homeland Security Committees.
 Both letters cite the 2017 Politico article as evidence.